a-lobanova/Keystroke-Dataset-Collection-Script/README.md

 ```

 ### **5. View Results**
-Accuracy reports and confusion matrix visualizations end of the file python model_comparison.ipynb
+Accuracy reports and confusion matrix visualizations end of the file model_comparison.ipynb

 ---